maiahirsch/maiahirsch.github.io/docs/lab12.md

 - Tipping forward = positive error
 - Tipping backward = negative error

-At some point, I think the IMU moved a little because when I the perfectly upright position, the angle read -1.4° rather than 0°.
+At some point, I think the IMU moved a little because when I held the car in the upright position, the angle read -1.4° rather than 0°.
 I decided to tune this setpoint parameter whenever necessary by sending a python command rather than hardcoding it.
 ```python
 ble.send_command(CMD.START_PENDULUM, "-3.5")  # lean setpoint 3.5° forward
 ```